romanowski/hoarder/docs/gitlab-ci.md

 times in a single gitlab-ci pipeline.
 For instance if you have different jobs in the your pipeline which run different variations of `sbt test`.

+`sbt-hoarder` works largely out of the box.
-For convenience if you have a multi-project build, you may wish to change the default stash directory to be at the top level of your project:
+For convenience if you have a multi-project build, you may wish to change the default stash directory to be at the top level of your project like this:
 ```
 globalStashLocation := (baseDirectory in ThisBuild).value / "sbt-stash"
 ```

-Example `gitlab-ci.yaml`:
+Then you should use `artifacts:` and `dependencies:` as in the following example `gitlab-ci.yaml`:

 ```
 stages: